Marine Fungi: Nature's Hidden Allies in the Fight Against Plastic Pollution

 Nature's Cleanup Crew: Marine Fungi Trained to Degrade Plastic Faster

 Scientists have uncovered a surprising ally in the battle against plastic pollution: marine fungi.
-In a groundbreaking study, researchers discovered that certain fungi species can be “trained” to break down plastic waste at unprecedented speeds, offering hope for eco-friendly solutions to one of humanity’s most pressing environmental challenges.
+In a groundbreaking study, researchers discovered that particular fungi species can be "trained" to break down plastic waste at unprecedented speeds, offering hope for eco-friendly solutions to one of humanity's most pressing environmental challenges.

 The Study: Fungi vs. Plastic